-Closing a Grant Account
+Closing a Project Account

 It is important to close out grant accounts accurately and timely in order to ensure the timely and accurate submission of the Financial Status Report to the funding agency.
 Therefore, to close out the grant account, it is absolutely essential to: